 Monethera improved a lot the details available on the projects since June.
 Each project presents details on the company, their business model, the market they activate in, how are the funds going to be used and where are they going to generate enough revenue to pay their loan back.
 They also added a risk level indicator (low, medium or high), and a few details about collateral and guarantees.

-I like that Monethera listened to investors suggestions and updated their platform accordingly.
+I like that Monethera listens to investors suggestions and updates their platform accordingly.

 I’m new to Monethera and I’ve done my first investment at the end of June.
 Since then, I’ve slowly increased my portfolio to around 1300 EUR in November.